WeiChen3690/STKGRec/README.md

 # STKGRec

-This is the pytorch implementation for our KBS paper：Building and exploiting spatial–temporal knowledge graph for next POI recommendation.
+This is the pytorch implementation for our KBS paper: Building and exploiting spatial–temporal knowledge graph for next POI recommendation.

 # Requirements
 * python 3.8